PegahNa/golden-project-phase2/recipe.md

 1. Describe the Problem

    As a user
-   So that I can keep track of my tasks
+   So that I can keep track of my music listening
-   I want a program that I can add todo tasks to and see a list of them.
+   I want to add tracks I've listened to and see a list of them.

-As a user
-So that I can focus on tasks to complete
-I want to mark tasks as complete and have them disappear from the list.

 2. Design the Class Interface
-   Include the initializer and public methods with all parameters and return values.

 # EXAMPLE

-class TodoList
+class Music
 def initialize
 end

-def add(task)
+def add(string)

-# Return nothing
+Return nothing
 end

 def list

-# Returns a list of tasks added a strings
+Returns a list of string added end

-end

-def complete(task)
+def complete(string)

-# Returns nothing
+Returns nothing

-# fails if tasks doesn't exist
+fails if string doesn't exist
 end

 3. Create Examples as Tests